Welcome to Emergency Preparedness Week! Jun 13 to Jun 19, 2016

 ACC’s Emergency Mobile App

-Get ACC’s Emergency Mobile App in three easy steps.
+Get ACC’s Emergency Mobile App and emergency procedures in five easy steps.

-- Click on the “+” symbol in the right hand corner to add the Austin Community College plan.
+- To add another plan, tap the "+" symbol in the upper right corner

 ACC’s Emergency Website